 As I periodically do, I reread Ursala LeGuin’s The Dispossessed.
 It’s the kind of book that is essential, that keeps one alive.

 The disturbing thing about The Hunger Games, the thing which should most troubles us about this fantasy of children killing each other, is its deep and irrevocable anti-politicism.
 Ethics asks, How should one live?
 Or so Plato phrases the question (with that very ambiguity between one’s self and one’s group), and he rightly observes that no question could be more important.
 But politics is just a version of that question.
 Politics is that discipline that asks, How shall we live together?
 And if there is no more important discipline than ethics, then there is no more important part of ethics than political philosophy.
 Its answers are essential to human being and human flourishing.
 We are social animals, without society we are nothing, and thus we cannot escape the responsibility to answer social questions, to solve social problems.
-But Katniss is a child of Margaret Thatcher: for her, society is a fiction.
-There are only individuals–individuals who compete in an arena instead of in a market.

 “If we win, who would be in charge of the government?”
 Gale asks.